Very Cool Art

 Have you ever visited an ice or snow sculpture festival?

-If you have, then you know that some things are almost unbelievable even if you see them right in front of you.
-Just look at a picture of ice and snow sculptures: can you believe your eyes???
+If you have, then you know that some of the sculptures are almost unbelievable, even if they're right in front of you.
+Just look at some of these photos; can you believe your eyes?

-Ice sculpture is abstract or realistic in form, functional or decorative, made of ice (raw material).
-Carefully selected and free of impurities (ideal carving ice is made from pure, clean water), clear ice is mostly the result of slow freezing allowed by certain machines and processes which produce clear block of ice looking like snow.
-Some ice carvers use colored ice blocks produced by adding dyes into the ice, or the combination of clear and colored ice to accomplish a certain effect.
+Carefully selected and free of impurities (ideal carving ice is made from pure, clean water), clear ice is mostly the result of slow freezing allowed by certain machines and processes which produce clear blocks of ice looking like snow.
+Some ice carvers use colored ice blocks produced by adding dyes to the ice, or the combination of clear and colored ice to accomplish a certain effect.
 The quickness of sculpting depends on the temperature of the environment.
-If the environment isn't cold, the sculptor might spend ten minutes to complete a sculpture (assuming he/she uses razor-sharp chisels specifically designed for cutting ice and power tools like chainsaws and specialty bits fitted to a die grinder).
+If the environment isn't cold, the sculptor might spend ten minutes completing a sculpture (assuming they use razor-sharp chisels specifically designed for cutting ice and power tools like chainsaws and specialty bits fitted to a die grinder).

-The lifetime of ice and snow sculptures is determined by the temperature of its environment.
+The lifetime of ice and snow sculptures is determined by the temperature of their environment.
 It can last from mere minutes to months.

 - The Sapporo Snow Festival, Japan

 - The International Snow and Ice Sculpture Festival "Ice, Snow, and Fire," Russia

 The Harbin International Ice and Snow Sculpture Festival has been held since 1963 in Harbin (People's Republic of China, Northeast China).
 The Cultural Revolution interrupted the festival until it was resumed in 1985.
 This place is one of the biggest sources of ice and snow culture in the world, directly influenced by the cold winter wind from Siberia.
 The average temperature in the wintertime is -16.8 degrees Celsius, but it can fall to -38.1 degrees Celsius.